Noroff-FEU-Assignments/project-exam-1-jomolteberg/README.md

 ![image](./images/beautifuldestinations-screenshot.png)

-CBeautiful Destinations is a captivating travel blog designed to inspire and inform travelers.
+Beautiful Destinations is a captivating travel blog designed to inspire and inform travelers.
 The blog features engaging articles and stunning visuals, capturing the beauty of various destinations around the world.
 This website is a school project created for the Front-End Development course at Noroff School of Technology and Digital Media.

 ## Description